European shares lifted by ECB and strong U.S. data

 By Sudip Kar-Gupta

-LONDON, July 3 European shares headed back towards multi-year highs on Thursday, as a jump in U.S. employment growth and further signs of support from the European Central Bank (ECB) lifted equities.
+LONDON, July 3 European shares rose on Thursday back to within sight of multi-year highs, as a jump in U.S. employment growth and further signs of support from the European Central Bank (ECB) lifted equities.

 The ECB also helped the mood, as it held interest rates at record lows.